With so much time dedicated to attending classes and studying, it’s not uncommon for uni students to feel the pinch at the hip pocket.

-Temporary crisis accommodation support for international students
+Temporary crisis accommodation support

 The NSW Government recently announced a $20 million package to support international students affected by the impacts of COVID-19.
 This package includes the provision of temporary crisis accommodation for eligible students facing significant hardship.
 The University can support eligible students with the relevant documentation required for their application.
 Contact firstname.lastname@example.org for assistance.

 The Service NSW website has more information about this initiative.

 Emergency Food Assistance

 Study NSW has partnered with Foodbank NSW & ACT to provide free food hampers* to international students in NSW.